NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Nirmathi Guerrilla.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Wisdom**, and one is a free ability boost.

 You're trained in the Stealth skill and the Forest Lore skill.
-You gain the [[Feats/Terrain Stalker|Terrain Stalker]] (underbrush) skill feat.
+You gain the [[Terrain Stalker|Terrain Stalker]] (underbrush) skill feat.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*